aldelaro5/dolphin-memory-engine/README.md

 Where `DME` is the path of the Dolphin Memory Engine executable.
 This should fix the permission problem for future executions.

 If it doesn't work, verify that you do not have the `nosuid` mount flag on your `/etc/fstab` as it can cause this command to silently fail.

+On macOS, if the program wont hook, odds are your Dolphin is not compiled as a Debug binary. [**Here**](https://drive.google.com/file/d/1MzDu6WHw6OJkX7vVIM5DEDEs98lVG6y7/view?usp=sharing) is a precompiled debug mode enabled build of Dolphin.
+It is compiled from 5.0-20923.

 ## License
 This program is licensed under the MIT license which grants you the permission to do  anything you wish to with the software, as long as you preserve all copyright notices.
 (See the file LICENSE for the legal text.)